-- 1. The use of a reasonable period of sick leave shall be granted in cases of illness of a spouse, dependent children/step-children, foster children (including wards, and children for whom the employee is legal guardian), or parent/step-parent who is living in the same household of the employee; illness of a minor child whether or not the child lives in the same household of the employee; - 2.
+- 1. The use of a reasonable period of sick leave shall be granted in cases of illness of a spouse, dependent children/ step-children, foster children (including wards, and children for whom the employee is legal guardian), or parent/step-parent who is living in the same household of the employee; illness of a minor child whether or not the child lives in the same household of the employee.
+Sick leave may also be used for the illness or injury of other family members as provided by state law. - 2.
 A reasonable period of sick leave not to exceed five (5) days shall be granted for the birth or adoption of a child.
 At the discretion of the Agency, additional time off may be granted for adoption. - 3.
-A reasonable period of sick leave not to exceed five (5) days shall be granted to arrange for necessary nursing or hospice care for members of the family as specified in B.1. above, or for a parent who is not living in the same household of the employee. - 4.
-The use of a reasonable period of sick leave shall be granted in cases of death of a spouse or parents and grandparents of the spouse, or the parents/step parents, grandparents, grandchildren, guardian, children/step children, brothers, sisters, or wards of the employee.
+A reasonable period of sick leave not to exceed five (5) days shall be granted to arrange for necessary nursing or hospice care for members of the family as specified in B.1. above, or for a parent who is not living in the same household of the employee.

-- 5. Where the employee's attendance is necessary, a reasonable period of sick leave shall be granted to accompany the employee's spouse or minor or dependent children living in the same household as the employee to dental and medical appointments and patient care conferences. - 6.
-Where the employee's attendance is necessary and with prior notice, up to twenty-four (24) hours of sick leave per calendar year shall be granted to accompany the employee's parents to dental and medical appointments and patient care conferences.

-For sick leave purposes, a "dependent child" includes an employee's:

-- 1. biological child, or - 2. adopted child (or child placed for adoption), or - 3. step child, or - 4. child who has been placed with the employee by an authorized placement agency or by a judgment, decree or other court order, or - 5. grandchild: - a. who has been adopted or placed for adoption with the employee, or - b. who has been placed with the employee by an authorized placement agency or by a judgment, decree or other court order, or - c. who is the dependent child of the employee's unmarried dependent child and is dependent upon the employee for his/her principal support and maintenance.
+- 4. The use of a reasonable period of sick leave shall be granted in cases of death of a spouse or parents and grandparents of the spouse, or the parents/step parents, grandparents, grandchildren, guardian, children/step children, brothers, sisters, or wards of the employee. - 5.
+Where the employee's attendance is necessary, a reasonable period of sick leave shall be granted to accompany the employee's spouse or minor or dependent children living in the same household as the employee to dental and medical appointments and patient care conferences. - 6.
+Where the employee's attendance is necessary and with prior notice, up to twenty-four (24) hours of sick leave per calendar year shall be granted to accompany the employee's parents to dental and medical appointments and patient care conferences. - C. Dependent Child.
+For sick leave purposes, a "dependent child" includes an employee's: - 1. biological child, or - 2. adopted child (or child placed for adoption), or - 3. step child, or - 4. child who has been placed with the employee by an authorized placement agency or by a judgment, decree or other court order, or - 5. grandchild: - a. who has been adopted or placed for adoption with the employee, or - b. who has been placed with the employee by an authorized placement agency or by a judgment, decree or other court order, or - c. who is the dependent child of the employee's unmarried dependent child and is dependent upon the employee for his/her principal support and maintenance.